 But this table was a little different.
 Craps is usually chaotic, a social affair with lots of high-fives and jovial shouts.
 Instead, my table was solemn.
 Craps is rife with superstitions, maybe more so than any other game.
 When a woman is shooting for the first time, it’s ordinarily viewed as a fortuitous sign.
 The opposite holds true for a new male shooter.
 The 20-something girl determining the fate of my $10 bets had never played before.
 Bets were doubled and backed up since there was a “virgin” shooting.
 She won us all money once or twice, at first, but then inexplicably began throwing the dice off the table.

 Maybe she was drunk, or maybe just giddy with nerves after her earlier success, but after the 12th time of having the dice inspected by the table boss, we were all rolling our eyes and silently mouthing: lady, keep the damn dice on the table this time…please… Ray Charles on a three-day booze bender could have shot better.
 A single round lasted nearly 30 minutes thanks to this brainiac’s bad aim.
 When she finally crapped out, even the people who lost money – myself included – sighed in relief.
 I grabbed my surviving chips and ran back to meet my waiting family.
 In an hour of playing, I was up a whopping $10 – hardly worth the effort.
-No fancy seafood buffet would be in my immediate future.
+No fancy seafood buffet would be paid for with my earnings tonight.

 I think this party requires future scrutinizing.
 Plus, the craps table still owes me some money.

-No one would expect that such other-worldly landscapes existed on this planet…Utah’s rock formations would freak out the average Martian.
+No one would expect that such other-worldly landscapes existed on this planet…Utah’s rock formations would freak out the average Martian, should one choose to visit.
 Utah is a place where the rocks are alive, glowing with life.
 They vibrate beneath your hands and beckon when you’re trying to sleep.
 This state is an adventurous person’s solution for getting some dirt under the fingernails.

 I’m coming back here, too.
 And I’m bringing a mountain bike.